yasirrazakhan/MoviesTrailerProject/README.md

 # Movies Trailer Project

-A Python project which dynamically generates a webpage from a Python `Data Structure` which displays movies trailer.
-Along side it's title and art box.
+A Python project which dynamically generates a webpage from a Python `Data Structure` which displays movies trailer along side it's title and art box.

 ## Getting Started